-Scotland set to demand second independence referendum
+Scotland independence debate suspended after London attack

 Sturgeon says that a hard Brexit would be a "bad deal" for Britain.
 She also accused May of failing to engage with her call for Scotland to remain in the European single market after Brexit, and that Scotland risked being taken out of the EU against its will.

-Sturgeon has said that she wants a new vote on independence to take place between the autumn of 2018 and spring of 2019 when the terms of Britain's departure from the EU will have become clearer.
+Sturgeon has said that she wants a new vote on independence to take place between the autumn 2018 and spring 2019, when the terms of Britain's departure from the EU will have become clearer.

 But she will face a challenge over her timetable, not least from May, who has accused the First Minister of "tunnel vision" and warned that her actions could jeopardize Britain's chances of securing a deal with the EU.